augeas/logistical_nightmares/README.md

 [window function](https://docs.scipy.org/doc/scipy/reference/generated/scipy.signal.windows.blackmanharris.html)
 and summing the signals after overlapping them by a [hop-size](https://en.wikipedia.org/wiki/Short-time_Fourier_transform), an audio loop can be *perpetrated*.
-We can add two extra coefficients, $C$ and $D$ which also rotate, to produce a sequence of image that might look and sound something like [this](https://youtu.be/CvHFb1de2Vs?feature=shared).
+We can add two extra coefficients, $C$ and $D$ which also rotate, to produce a sequence of images that might look and sound something like [this](https://youtu.be/CvHFb1de2Vs?feature=shared).

 This has been implemented in Python with the help of [Marimo](https://marimo.io/), [NumPy](https://numpy.org/), [SciPy](https://scipy.org/), [Pillow](https://pillow.readthedocs.io/en/stable/) [Numba](https://numba.pydata.org/),